 - attend a community drop in session: Tuesday 2 March, 4-7pm, at Blue Haven Community Hall, 1 Apsley Court, Blue Haven, and Wednesday 3 March, 4-7pm, at Halekulani Community Hall, Halekulani Oval, 107 Scenic Drive, Budgewoi.
 Bookings highly recommended as numbers will be restricted in line with COVID-19 requirements.

 - register for a one-on-one online session: If you have a question and are unable to get to a community drop in, you can register to attend one of our online one-on-one meetings to discuss the draft reports with Council project officers.

 - read our frequently asked questions: make sure you check out our frequently asked questions on our main floodplain management page to see if we haven't already answered your question!

-- fill out the online submission form: If you have some feedback that you would formally like to provide Council on the study and plan, fill out our submission form and it will be evaluated before we finalise the document.
+- fill out the online submission form: If you have some feedback that you would formally like to provide Council on the study and plan, fill out our submission form (now closed) and it will be evaluated before we finalise the document.

 - Email: firstname.lastname@example.org

 - Mail: PO Box 20, Wyong NSW 2259